cloudflare/cloudflare-docs/content/r2/buckets/storage-classes.md

 {{<Aside type="note">}}

-For objects stored in Infrequent Access storage, you will be charged for the object for the minimum storage duration even if the object was deleted or moved before the duration specified.
+For objects stored in Infrequent Access storage, you will be charged for the object for the minimum storage duration even if the object was deleted, moved, or replaced before the duration specified.

 {{</Aside>}}